Jamie Sharper: Post-playing career

-Jamie Sharper joined the coaching staff at St. Augustine High School in New Orleans and served as Linebackers coach from 2016 to 2018.
+Jamie Sharper joined the coaching staff at St. Augustine High School in New Orleans and served as linebackers coach from 2016 to 2018.
 He joined the Georgetown University football program in August 2018 as the assistant linebackers coach and held that position until 2021.
-From 2021 to 2022, he served as the Defensive Line coach.
+From 2021 to 2022, he served as the defensive line coach.

 Sharper was hired by the DC Defenders on September 13, 2022.
 He did not return in 2024.
+He has been the defensive coordinator with the Louisville Kings since the 2026 season.
+He is one of five members of the Super Bowl XXXV Champion Ravens on the ballclub's coaching staff along with Chris Redman, Chris McAlister, Brad Jackson and Tony Banks.